-WALL•E never explains how robots, such as WALL•E and EVE, gained personalities, or why some do and some don't.
+WALLE never explains how robots, such as WALLE and EVE, gained personalities, or why some do and some don't.
 It's probably better that way.
-WALL•E is actually insane in a good way.
+WALLE funnily enough is actually insane, in that he developed a personality like a curious human boy as opposed to the mindless scrap drone that he was built as.
 700 years with no-one to interact with but a cockroach will do that.
 Essentially, all the character robots in the movie develop personality and emotion when they step outside of their primary directives.
 For some like M-O, this is a fairly short and abrupt step when he chooses to ignore the path he should be following in order to do something he wants to do (i.e. he gets annoyed enough to break a rule).
 For others like EVE, this is a more subtle development.
 Even the misfit robots in the robot infirmary aren't all depicted as insane — some just don't behave within their intended function.
 Of course, that raises the question of why they were programmed to be able to make decisions like that.

 The title character in The Iron Giant.
 No explanation why it has a humanoid form, or why it can emulate human behavior so well.